marthajoddrell/MAE_ECG_Classification/README.md

   - vis_data folder
 - config .py file

-4. To run downstream classification task, config files are contained in this repository in 'my_configs/testing'.
+4. To test on physionet data, config files are contained in this repository in 'my_configs/testing'.

 ```
 # Create new folder to save test results